-In the second year you will focus on your thesis and final work piece.
+In the second year, you will focus on your thesis and a final workpiece.
 Your graduation project is the final master assessment.
-With this assessment you will proof that you are able to practice the profession.
+With this assessment, you will prove that you are able to practice the profession.
 You will position yourself as an interior architect and present you to the outside world so that you can build the foundation for a future career.
-It also offers the possibility of a critical contribution to the debate on topical issues, and is valuable for the further development of the field.
+It also offers the possibility of a critical contribution to the debate on topical issues and is valuable for the further development of the field.

 Free to choose